Invitae Corp (NVTA) Shares Down Despite Recent Market Volatility - News Heater

 Is It Worth Investing in Invitae Corp (NYSE: NVTA) Right Now?

-Additionally, the 36-month beta value for NVTA is 1.63.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 rating it as “hold,” and 4 rating it as “sell.”
+Moreover, the 36-month beta value for NVTA is 1.67.
+Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 4 as “sell.”

 Top 5 Artificial Intelligence Stocks to Buy for 2024